lumeland/lume.land/docs/advanced/deployment.md

 }
 ```

-In the project settings, configure the build command to `npm run build` and the
+In the project settings, set the build command to `npm run build` and the
 publish directory to `_site`.

 Kinsta provides [this nice template](https://github.com/kinsta/hello-world-lume)